bamadesigner/accessible-dropdown-menu/README.md

 3. Find and copy/paste the entire `<nav class="acc-nav"></nav>` element
 4. You will also need the `access-menu-min.js` and `access-menu-horizontal.css` files.

 You will not need the other CSS files.
+These CSS files are just for this app.

 You can ignore everything else in the `build` directory.